The beginning of historious

 A weekend vibe project I’ve been spending a lot of time on lately has turned out to be more useful than expected in practice, so I wanted to share a bit about what it is, why it works, and why I like it.

-The project is called Historious, and it’s open source and completely free.
+The project is called Historious, and it’s an indexer and search engine over all your coding agent’s histories, across all your machines, built to be used by both humans and agents.
+It’s also open source and completely free.
 You can grab a copy at http://github.com/nikvdp/historious.

 What it is?